 Charity’s Help For Patients

-Leukaemia patients are benefiting from complementary therapy, thanks to an Evesham based charity.
+Leukaemia patients are benefiting from complementary therapy.
 The Tracy Sollis Leukaemia Trust is fully funding Carrie-Ann Adams as its Complementary Therapist at Worcester Royal Hospital.

 The Tracy Sollis Leukaemia Trust had been searching for a suitable candidate for this position and is delighted to welcome Carrie-Ann.